 Bank accounts act as a vessel to park and often use your money.
 Typically, banks, credit unions, and other financial institutions offer several different types of accounts.
 Each works in its own way.
 Some standard offerings include:

 • Checking accounts.
-A checking account allows the account holder to deposit funds.
-Then, they can use the funds to complete everyday transactions like paying bills, writing checks, or shopping with a debit card.
-While some accounts earn interest, it is often a tiny percentage.
+A checking account allows the account holder to deposit funds and use the money to pay bills, write checks, or shop with a debit card.
+While some accounts earn interest, it may only be a tiny percentage.

 • Savings accounts.
 Unlike checking accounts, savings accounts are designed to hold and grow your money for an extended period.
-You can then use this money in the future or for unexpected expenses.
-Savings accounts often earn interest.
-Federal law may restrict the number of withdrawals you can take out of a savings account, though this limitation was suspended due to the COVID-19 pandemic.
+You can then use this money in the future or keep it as a rainy day fund.
+Savings accounts typically earn interest.
+Federal law may restrict the number of withdrawals you can take out of a savings account; check with your financial institution for details.

 • Money market accounts.
 Similar to savings accounts, money market accounts earn interest.
 Some money market accounts may have a debit card and check-writing features.
-Also, the law usually restricts the number of withdrawals you can make from this type of account.
+Also, the number of withdrawals you can make from this type of account may be restricted.

 Is It Possible to Open a Bank Account for Someone Else?

-Now, for the question of whether you can open a bank account for someone else.
+Now, for the question “Can I open a bank account for someone else?”
 There are three circumstances in which banks allow you to open an account for someone else.
 Either you’re opening the account for a minor, a joint account holder, or you hold power of attorney for another individual.
 Here’s a bit more detail on each of these situations.

 • Bank account for a minor.
 Minors cannot open a bank account according to federal law.
 Therefore, if you want to begin teaching your kids the concept of saving early on, you can open an account for a child.
 You do so by opening a custodial account or joint account.
 With a custodial account, the child owns the funds within the account, but the parent manages them until the child reaches the age of maturity, which is usually 18 years old.
 With a joint account, you and your child both have access to the account.
 As the parent, though, you can monitor the activity within the account, like setting withdrawal limits.